 In this laboratory course, students will have hands-on experience with encoder software for code assignment.
 Students will also further their clinical coding skills through case studies and health records exercises.
-Prerequisites: HIT 114, HIT 126, both with a grade of C or higher.
+Prerequisites: ALH 120, BIO 320, HIT 126, all with a grade of C or higher.